jlevers/selling-partner-api/docs/Api/FinancesV0Api.md

 Returns financial events for the specified data range.
+It may take up to 48 hours for orders to appear in your financial events.

 **Usage Plan:**